zju3dv/Mirrored-Human/README.md

 ## News

 - The video clips are released as a part of the [ZJU-MoCap](https://chingswy.github.io/Dataset-Demo/) dataset.
 - We build a [website](https://chingswy.github.io/Dataset-Demo/mirror-new.html) for a fast preview of our dataset.
-The whole dataset will be released later.

 ## Features
 In this paper, we introduce the new task of reconstructing 3D human pose from a single image in which we can see the person  and the person’s image through a mirror.